dxrrell/dxrrell/README.md

 # hi, i'm Darrell 👋

-<h3 align="center">A passionate engineer from [NoVA]</h3>
+<h3 align="center">A passionate engineer from NoVA</h3>

 ## about me
-I am a Mechanical Engineer with a Computer Science minor.
+i am a Mechanical Engineer with a Computer Science minor.
 My passions lie in between machine learning 🤖 and UAV technology ✈️, where I combine my engineering expertise with programming skills to create innovative solutions.

 ## 🔧 what I do: